 Summary: Database Console Command (DBCC) CHECKDB is frequently used by many SQL Server database administrators (DBAs) to identify errors in the database.
 Also, DBCC CHECKDB comes with three repair options to fix database-related errors.
 This article will outline how you can use DBCC CHECKDB to repair SQL database.
 Also, it will discuss about a specialized MS SQL repair software you can use when DBCC CHECKDB fails to repair the database.

-As database administrators (DBAs), we all know how important it is to run ‘Database Console Command (DBCC) CHECKDB’ regularly to check the physical and logical integrity of database objects, index relationships, and other structure checks.
+As database administrators (DBAs), we all know how important it is to run ‘Database Console Command (DBCC) CHECKDB’ regularly to check the physical and logical integrity of database objects, index relationships, and other structural checks.
 The failure of any of these checks will report consistency errors as part of the database console command.

 The best method to repair errors in the database, reported by DBCC CHECKDB, is to run the last known good backup as recommended by Microsoft.
 However, if the backup is not available (or the backup is damaged), you can try accessing the database in Emergency state.